AsifAbdullah2012/application/README.md

 If you check the branches of this repository you will recognize another branch.
 Please merge the branch and its containing files into your main branch.
 Resolve possible merge conflicts.

+## Part 3: Simple demo app

+### Implementation task

+Create an android app which allows the user to register a patient with firstname, lastname, date of birth, weight, shoesize.
+Additionally the app should instruct the user to take four pictures of the patients feet, the top and bottom per foot.
+The backend can be mocked and does not have to be implemented by you.
+However, it should ideally be a REST API endpoint.

+### What privacy issues are related to this feature?

+- Here we are taking information of the patient and also photos of his foot.
+This information is sensitive.
+For example, a health insurance company when contacted with them asks about the last name and date of birth.
+As scammers if they have the information might call the patient and tell his last name and date of birth and pretend to be the health insurance company.
+So, for these reasons any data should be dealt carefully.